-Policy Simulation (Purchase Quota).
-Consumers are not allowed to purchase more than 4 units, i.e., $q_i(t) \leq 4$ , for the first five weeks $t \in [0, 5]$ .
+POLICY SIMULATION (Purchase Quota).
+Consumers are not allowed to purchase more than 4 units, that is, $q_i(t) \le 4$, for the first 5 weeks $t \in [0, 5]$.

 Under the purchase restriction policy, consumers are allowed to purchase only up to four units, and those who want to purchase more must start a shopping search again.
-Therefore, as can be seen from Figure 7, although the measure of searching consumers increases in response to the awareness of rising future shopping costs, they cannot stock up to the (privately) optimal level $\bar{k}(t)$ in the presence of the purchase quota.
-As a result, a serious shortage is prevented, which reduces welfare costs of the shopping-cost shock: $\Omega = 1.40\%$ .
-Furthermore, in Online Appendix E.1.3.3, we confirm that a quota policy makes all consumers better off in the sense that it increases the consumer's value at t = 0, V(0, k), for all k.
+Therefore, as can be seen from Figure 7, although the measure of searching consumers increases in response to the awareness of rising future shopping costs, they cannot stock up to the (privately) optimal level $\bar{k}(t)$ in the presence of the purchase quota.38 As a result, a serious shortage is prevented, which reduces welfare costs of the shopping-cost shock: $\Omega = 1.40\%$.
+Furthermore, in Supplemental Appendix E.1.3.3, we confirm that a quota policy makes all consumers better off in the sense that it increases the consumer's value at t = 0, V(0, k), for all k.